UnderwaterOwlbear/underwaterowlbear.github.io/Pages/cairn.md

 **ACTIONS** Each combatant may make one move (typically ~30 ft) and one action (such as an attack, a spell, another move, or interacting with something).

 **INITIATIVE** Actions are resolved in the following phases each round of combat.
-Player characters must make a **REF** save to act before their enemies in a given phase.
+Player characters must make a **DEX** save to act before their enemies in a given phase.

 1. Missile and thrown weapons
 2. Movement